elc9aya2ls612j/standard-one/README.md

 # Nope?

 This file can be edited downstream, and we won't touch it.
+You can have as many forks as you want.